dfelinto/blender-manual/rigging/posing/editing.rst

 just clear their transformations
 (usual :kbd:`alt-G` / :kbd:`alt-R` / :kbd:`alt-S` shortcuts,
 or :menuselection:`Pose --> Clear Transform --> Clear User Transform`, :kbd:`W-num5`, to clear
-everything at once… - commands also available in the :menuselection:`Pose --> Clear Transform` sub-menu).
+everything at once... - commands also available in the :menuselection:`Pose --> Clear Transform` sub-menu).

-Note that in :guilabel:`Envelope` visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the :guilabel:`Distance` influence area of the selected bones (also available through the :menuselection:`Pose --> Scale Envelope Distance` menu entry - only effective in :guilabel:`Envelope` visualization, even though it is always available…).
+Note that in :guilabel:`Envelope` visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the :guilabel:`Distance` influence area of the selected bones (also available through the :menuselection:`Pose --> Scale Envelope Distance` menu entry - only effective in :guilabel:`Envelope` visualization, even though it is always available...).

 Conversely, you may define the current pose as the new rest position (i.e.
 "apply" current transformations to the :guilabel:`Edit` mode),